 Dogs can recover from many neurological conditions.
 Although every dog’s recovery plan will be different, early diagnosis and immediate medical treatment will always lead to a more successful outcome.

-That’s why we are available day and night in Miami, Boynton Beach, and Jupiter to give your dog the best possible chance of recovery.
-Contact Southeast Veterinary Neurology right away by calling one of our locations or requesting a consultation if your dog can’t walk on its back leg suddenly.
+That’s why we are available day and night in Miami, Boynton Beach, Jupiter, and Virginia Beach to give your dog the best possible chance of recovery.
+Contact Southeast Veterinary Neurology right away by calling one of our locations if your dog can’t walk on its back leg suddenly.